jpniyitanga/lightbnb/LightBnB_WebApp-master/README.md

 ## How to Run the Application
+Use the command `npm run terminal` to start the server.
 If you get an error that the port 3000 is already in use, use  `npx kill-port 3000` command to kill the process and start again.